CarlosCD/airbrake/README.md

 Airbrake
 ========

+### Note: This is Airbrake version 3.1.2, with an added patch to avoid several deprecation warnings for Rails 5

 This is the notifier gem for integrating apps with [Airbrake](http://airbrake.io).

 When an uncaught exception occurs, Airbrake will POST the relevant data